est31/cargo-local-serve/README.md

 The project is therefore guided by the following principles:

 1. Any site shoud load fast and be low on resources.
-	Any argument of the form "but nobody uses dialup any more" is not legitimate.
+	Any argument of the form "but nobody uses dialup any more" is not legitimate:
+	Instead of being an opportunity for developers to waste stuff, a fast connection should make sites load faster!
 2. While the site may feature Javascript based enhancements, if a feature can be implemented without Javascript, it should be.
 	The site's main functionality should work even if no javascript